Nokia 3100

-The Nokia 3100 is a triband-GSM mobile phone announced on 17 June 2003 as an entry-level phone from Nokia and released in September 2003, designed primarily for the newer generation of marketing audience.
+The Nokia 3100 is a triband-GSM mobile phone announced on 17 June 2003 as an entry-level phone from Nokia and released in September 2003, designed primarily for the youth market.

 The Nokia 3100 was developed from the Nokia 6100 as a successor to the Nokia 3510.
 The phone was Nokia's first in the youth-oriented 3000-series to be equipped with a 128×128 pixel passive colour display (4096 colors/12-bit), and included Java MIDP 1.0, XHTML and WAP browser, GPRS, Pop-Port connectivity and Lithium-ion battery.
 It is also capable of playing polyphonic MIDI files, which can be used as ringtones.

 It is compact in size and lightweight, and also features special lighting effects.